ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 ![The School of Athens](https://github.com/ehounder/AI-Report-AI-Peer-Review/blob/main/TheSchoolofAthens.png)

-**Fig. 1.** The present AI Report ChatGPT-Wolfram ai-peer review prompt for an MUH: _SUSY_ vs 4D GEM EOS human-ai elementary physics worldview originates with _The School of Athens_ debate shown, wherein the Greek natural philosophy of Aristotle-Democritus atomist-materialism gets all the press while the Plato-Parmenides theory of forms-idealism has evolved into quantum information field theory.
-The current relative state of said debate being [A Deepening Crisis Forces Physicists to Rethink Structure of Nature’s Laws](https://www.quantamagazine.org/crisis-in-particle-physics-forces-a-rethink-of-what-is-natural-20220301/).
+**Fig. 1.** The present AI Report ChatGPT-Wolfram ai-peer review prompt for an MUH: _SUSY_ vs 4D GEM EOS human-ai elementary physics worldview originates with _The School of Athens_ debate shown, wherein the Greek natural philosophy of Aristotle-Democritus atomist-materialism gets all the press while the Plato-Parmenides theory of forms-idealism has evolved into quantum information field theory as [A Deepening Crisis Forces Physicists to Rethink Structure of Nature’s Laws](https://www.quantamagazine.org/crisis-in-particle-physics-forces-a-rethink-of-what-is-natural-20220301/).

 ![LHC Control Room](https://github.com/ehounder/AI-Report-AI-Peer-Review/blob/main/LHCControlRoom.png)